interuss/dss/README.md

-# USS to USS Communication and Synchronization Wrapper
+# TCL4 USS to USS Communication and Synchronization Wrapper

-This repository contains a simple, open, and API used for separate UAS Service Suppliers (USS) to communicate during UAS operations, known as the InterUSS Platform™.
+This repository contains a simple, open, and API used for separate UAS Service Suppliers (USS) to communicate during TCL4 UAS operations, known as the InterUSS Platform™.
 This flexible and distributed system is used to connect multiple USSs operating in the same general area to share safety information while protecting operator and consumer privacy.
 The system is focused on facilitating communication amongst actively operating USSs with no details about UAS operations stored or processed on the InterUSS Platform.

+## NOTE: This is a NASA UTM Project delta on the original.

+In the future, this can be a branch or a fork from a publicly-available repo of the InterUSS Platform.

 ### Main Features